 Moreover, The EU-OPENSCREEN project management team will collect the feedback on the screening campaign for the purpose of monitoring the performance and improving the EU-OPENSCREEN fragments library.

 Please note that users of the EU-OPENSCREEN fragment library will be asked to make information on resulting hits publicly available in the European Chemical Biology Database (ECBD) and/ or other open-access databases such as PDBe (for structural data not supported by the ECBD).
-An embargo period of up to 24 months can be requested during the first 6 months (these 6 months will be deducted from the total of 24 months embargo period) after the first notification of a validated hit, to allow for publication and/ or filing patent applications to secure potential intellectual property.
-An extension of the embargo period after 24 months can be requested to the EU-OPENSCREEN office upon providing a written justification at firstname.lastname@example.org.
+An embargo period of up to 36 months can be requested during the first 6 months after the first notification of a validated hit, to allow for publication and/ or filing patent applications to secure potential intellectual property.
+An extension of the embargo period after 36 months can be requested to the EU-OPENSCREEN office upon providing a written justification at email@example.com.
 Data will be automatically uploaded into the public domain after 6 months passed without an embargo requested.

 EU-OPENSCREEN offers chemical consultation support for hit evolution.
 The following medicinal chemists are renowned experts in chemical optimization of fragments into leads/ tool compounds: https://drive.eu-openscreen.eu/drive-startseite/about/medchem-consultants.html